avatar-kaleb/kalebmckelvey-site/blog/the-subtle-art-of-decision-making-take-your-decisions-to-the-next-level.md

 A mental model is simply a representation of how something works.
 We cannot keep all of the details of the world in our brains, so we use models to simplify the complex into understandable and organizable chunks.“

-In my humble opinion, Mental models are very useful when making decisions for two main reasons.
+Mental models are very useful when making decisions for two main reasons:

 1. Connect ideas from multiple disciplines together
 1. Help prevent biases as psychological principles (cognitive biases) are mental models